-The Program in Public Health employs a public health librarian who is available to its students.
-The Program strongly encourages each student to take advantage of the librarian's expertise as he is an excellent resource.
+The Division of Public Health employs a public health librarian who is available to its students.
+The Division strongly encourages each student to take advantage of the librarian's expertise as he is an excellent resource.

-Abe Wheeler, Public Health Librarian Phone: 517-884-0893 Email: awheeler@msu.edu Skype Abe at awheeler.msu
+Abe Wheeler, Public Health Librarian

-MSU NetID https://www.netid.msu.edu/
+Phone: 517-884-0893 Email: awheeler@msu.edu Skype Abe at awheeler.msu https://netid.msu.edu/